KoBeWi/Metroidvania-System/README.md

 Theme data validation ensures that the map theme you are using is correctly defined.
 This part is much more prone to error that will break your map display, so it's important to fix all found errors.
 Other than validation, this option will also display some inferred info about the theme, i.e. cell size and shape (square/rectangle).
 The checks are as follows (*italic* are warnings):
 - Missing center texture: The theme has no center texture assigned.
 It's the most important piece, so the validation stops if this error is found.
 - Size mismatch between empty texture and center texture: Empty texture and center texture must match in size, otherwise they wouldn't display correctly.
 Can only appear if empty texture is defined.
-- Number of horizontal and vertical borders do not match: In rectangle shape theme, you need to provide separate borders for horizontal and vertical edges.
+- Number of horizontal and vertical borders do not match: In a rectangle shape theme you need to provide separate borders for horizontal and vertical edges.
-- Border has invalid height: all border sprites must be oriented vertically, including horizontal borders.
+- Border has invalid height: All border sprites must be oriented vertically, including horizontal borders.
 It makes the rotation code simpler.
-- Border is empty: Border array has null value or invalid texture.
+- Border is empty: Border array has a null value inside or an invalid texture.
-- Player location scene is not a Node2D: The player location needs to be Node2D to display on map.
+- Player location scene is not a Node2D: The player location needs to be Node2D to be displayed on map.
-- (Un)collected item symbol index is greater than number of available symbols: the default collectible symbols need to be within the defined symbols range.
+- (Un)collected item symbol index is greater than number of available symbols: The default collectible symbols need to be within the defined symbols range.
 - *Symbol is bigger than center texture*: Not critical, but it makes the symbol stick outside the cell.
-- *Texture is is wider than half of the center texture*: This applies to borders.
-They should be thing horizontally, otherwise they won't display properly.
+- *Texture is wider than half of the center texture*: This applies to borders.
+They should be thin horizontally, otherwise they won't display properly.
 - *Missing player location scene*: If player location scene is missing, the system for drawing player location on map can't be used.

 #### Database Theme

 The theme used for MetSys database.
 This defines colors used in various areas.
 You can modify them if they happen to be unreadable when used with your map theme.
 Here are the colors available for customization:
-- Active Custom Element - In Custom Elements editor mode, this color is used for elements on map that match the currently selected element type on the sidebar.
+- Active Custom Element - In Custom Elements editor mode, this color is used for elements on the map that match the currently selected element type on the sidebar.
-- Assigned Scene - Room highlight in Scene Assign editor mode.
+- Assigned Scene - Room highlight in Scene Assign editor mode when a scene was assigned.
 - Border Highlight - Border hover highlight in border editing modes.
 - Current Scene Room - Highlight color for the Map Viewer room matched with the currently opened editor scene.
 - Cursor Color - Color of the editor cell cursor (square/rectangle).
 - Cursor Color Erase - Same as above, but used when erasing cells in Room Layout editor mode.
 - Custom Element Marker - Color of the marker denoting origin point of an element in Custom Elements editor mode.
 - Foreign Marked Collectible Room - Highlight color for the cell when hovering over a collectible in Collectible Finder list, when the collectible is on a different layer than currently selected.
-- Group Color - Highlight color for cells in Cell Group editor mode.
+- Group Color - Highlight color for cells in Cell Group editor mode when group is assigned.
 - Highlighted Room - Highlight color for the hovered room in Scene Assign editor mode and other modes that support full room operations.
 - Inactive Custom Element - Opposite of the active element, i.e. elements with different type than selected.
 - Marked Collectible Room - Same as marked collectible above, but used for the same layer.